-I'm a 25 year old author, magazine journalist and creative writing tutor who was born and raised in the East End of London.
+My name is Kerry, I’m a 25-year-old author, magazine journalist and creative writing tutor who was born and raised in the East End of London.
 Growing up, I had an insatiable appetite for writing and traveling and have spent all of my adult life doing those two beloved things.
-I’ve packed my little brown suitcase and moved to destinations across the world five times (so far) all while doing the job I love.

 What made you decide to give nudism a try?